Skip to content

 Elizabeth Vartkessian has been investigating the life histories of those facing the most severe penalties possible in the United States since 2004.
 She started working as a mitigation specialist in Houston, Texas at a time when it was the epicenter of capital punishment.
 There she learned and developed skills aimed at helping decision-makers have a full picture of her clients.

 Dr. Vartkessian’s approach to investigating and presenting evidence is informed by research.
-She is currently a Research Fellow at the University at Albany in the School of Criminal Justice where she is a researcher with the Capital Jury Project (CJP).
-The CJP is an ongoing research project sponsored by the National Science Foundation that seeks to understand how capital jurors make their sentencing decisions and whether those decisions are made in keeping with the law.
+She is a researcher with the Capital Jury Project (CJP), an ongoing research project sponsored by the National Science Foundation that seeks to understand how capital jurors make their sentencing decisions and whether those decisions are made in keeping with the law.
 The results of her research were widely cited by the American Bar Association’s review of the Texas capital sentencing system.
-Her publications, which include articles in law reviews, peer review journals, and opinion pieces focus on receptivity to mitigating evidence.
+Her publications include articles in law reviews, peer review journals, and opinion pieces.
+Her book on mitigation and the criminal legal system, The Deserving, was published by Bloomsbury U.S. and Footnote Press U.K earlier this year.

-In addition to having received her Ph.D. in Law from the University of Oxford, Dr. Vartkessian also holds a M.S. in Comparative Social Policy from the University of Oxford and B.A.s in Philosophy and Political Science from the George Washington University where she was a Presidential Scholar.
+In addition to having received her Ph.D. in Law from the University of Oxford, Dr. Vartkessian holds an M.S. in Comparative Social Policy from the University of Oxford and B.A.s in Philosophy and Political Science from the George Washington University, where she was a Presidential Scholar.
 In 2015 she was awarded the J. M. K. Innovation Prize for her efforts to bring mitigation to all areas of the criminal justice process.
 In 2018, the City Council of Baltimore passed a resolution praising Dr. Vartkessian’s efforts to bring human dignity into the justice system.
+In 2024, she was listed as one of the Top 100 Women in Maryland in Business and Law by The Daily Record.

 Erin Fiaschetti